 "I do, Sir."
 Gwen nodded affirmatively.

-Magister Birch raised a brow critically but remained silent, mumming his thin lips.
+Magister Birch raised a brow critically but remained silent.

-“I understand sir.”
-Gwen brushed a strand of loose hair behind her ear before responding with confidence.
+"I understand, sir."
+Gwen brushed a strand of loose hair behind her ear before responding.
 "I shall endeavour to achieve my goal by next year."

 "Ha!"
 Magister Luo applauded her.
 "Such confidence!
-Even if the competition fares poorly, I would ask that you do not lose confidence!
+I should warn you, though.
 Many of the top teams almost exclusively consist of multi-entry veterans."